bboykarlito/metar/README.md

 # Metar

 ## TODO
-* Currently, on prevailing visibility is parsed.
+* Currently, only prevailing visibility is parsed.
 Several Visibility values for different directions should be added.
 * Add flight category determination (like *VFR*).
-* Write documentation in the README file.
 * Add unit tests.
 * **Add parsing other tokens**